davidindub/designland/README.md

 ### Notifications

 Django Messages and Bootstrap's Toast elements were combined to make elegant notification messages when the user performs actions such as signing in/out and bookmarking or upvoting a resource.
 Staff also see notifications for things like approving/hiding/deleting resources.
+The notifications appear on the bottom right so as not to cover the navigation bar.

+### Staff Only Features

+The Manage dropdown menu in the nav bar appears only for logged in staff members and features additional pages.

+#### Unapproved Resources

+All unapproved resources that have been submitted by registerer users.
+Staff members can approve, edit, or delete them.

+#### User List

+A list of all registered users of the site along with the date they joined, number of contributions, and total upvotes recieved.

+The Manage menu also features a link to the Django admin panel should it be needed for moderation not yet implemented directly in the project. (such as managing tags).

 ***

 ### Features Left to Implement

-- Currently the screenshot thumbnails for the site are manually uploaded to Cloudinary by an administrator, but I would like to add an API such as [URL2PNG](http://url2png.com/) in future to automate the process, however it was difficult to find a free service for this project.
+- Currently the screenshot thumbnails for the site are manually uploaded to Cloudinary by an administrator, but I would love to add an API such as [URL2PNG](http://url2png.com/) in future to automate the process, however it was difficult to find a free service for this project.

 - With Heroku ending free plans in November 2022, the project will be redeployed on a different cloud platform in future.
-This was only announced when nearing the final sprint.
+This was only announced when nearing the final sprint and the project continued as planned for the submission deadline,.